pranavreve/DATA236/README.md

 4. Tests that the model can be loaded correctly
 5. Verifies that the FastAPI application can start

-This ensures that the model training and API functionalities work correctly with each code change.
+This ensures that the model training and API functionalities work correctly with each code change. # Trigger CI workflow